CoffeeVampir3/Graphify/Readme.md

 # Quickstart Guide:

 Note: This is temporary documentation until the wiki gets set up.
-This API is in an alpha stage so it is subject to change where applicable.
+This API is in its alpha stage and has not been finalized, things might change!

 Create a class that derives from GraphController:
 ```cs